zwpku/EigenPDE-NN/examples/test-ex2/MDdata/README.md

    namd2 ./colvars.conf
    ```

-   This step performs a simulation of 100ns, using the rescaled biasing force prepared above.
+   This step performs a simulation of 100ns, using the rescaled biasing force prepared in the first step.